 Cannabis distillate is the purest extraction form cannabis science has been able to isolate, often reaching over 90% potency (with some testing at 99%).

 The process of creating cannabis distillate requires several extractions to occur before being separated by weight and melting point.
 Since the process requires the extraction to go through a stage of heating, much like the process of decarboxylation, the final cannabis distillate is active.
 THC distillate is a sort of thick, sappy goo.
 It is scentless, with a distinct yet mild flavor.
-It can be applied to the gums of the mouth, added to foods, shakes, and ice cream, or even blended into your favorite smoothies.
+It can be added to foods, shakes, and ice cream, or even blended into your favorite smoothies.

-As the marijuana industry continues to gain traction across the US and research about CBD and other plant compounds further highlight potential health and medical benefits, knowing the various ways you can eat weed leaves the experience purely to your consumption imagination.
+As the marijuana industry continues to gain traction across the US and research about CBD and other plant compounds further highlight potential benefits, knowing the various ways you can eat weed leaves the experience purely to your consumption imagination.

 By Joey Wells